 GET /_prometheus/metrics-prod-*/api/v1/query_range

 This pre-filters the Elasticsearch indices that the PromQL query runs against before any expression evaluation happens.
-Scoping queries to the relevant data avoids scanning unrelated indices, which can noticeably speed up your dashboards when you have large volumes of metrics data stored in a few data streams.
+Scoping queries to the relevant data can reduce query work for dashboards that span large volumes of metrics across different data streams.

 You can configure a separate Grafana data source per index pattern to give teams scoped access to their own metrics.